We are on a mission to connect children to the earth through eco-literacy and mindfulness education.

 Genevieve has over 25 years experience in early childhood education.
 Searching unsuccessfully for quality childcare when her daughter was a toddler led her to start her own preschool through ASUM while attending University.
 She majored in Environmental Journalism and received her CDA credentials as well as her Preschool Teaching Certification, then founded and ran Advantage Academic Preschool on the Flathead Reservation from 2002-2008.

-After 4 years at the helm of SBC, Genevieve decided to combine her passion for teaching children with her expertise in the principles of sustainability with the opening of Origins Education in 2011.
+After 4 years at the helm of SBC, Genevieve decided to combine her passion for teaching children with her expertise in the principles of sustainability with the opening of Origins Education in 2011 and Origins now has 4 brick and mortar locations with the 5th on the way.
 By supporting children in fostering a solid intellectual, emotional, social and physical connection to the earth, Genevieve believes that we develop an understanding of our place in the eco-systems of life as well as gaining a love for life-long learning.
 She created a eco-literacy and mindfulness curriculum that is both play-based and place-based and is honored to teach young children about the earth, it’s fascinating cycles and how to respect and care for it and all of its inhabitants.

 Genevieve is passionate about the environment, organic food, gardening, photography, mindfulness and music.
 When not watching over the magic happening at Origins she is spending time with her family enjoying all the beauty that western Montana offers.

-Ashley is a licensed K-12 art teacher and artist originally from the San Francisco Bay Area and Red Lodge, Montana respectively.
-Ashley has lived in Missoula for the past 10 years and received a Bachelor’s of Fine Art in painting and art education along with her Montana Class 2 Teaching License, from the University of Montana in 2017.
+Ashley is a licensed K-12 Art Educator and Professional Artist originally from the San Francisco Bay Area.
+She received a Bachelor’s of Fine Art in Painting and Art Education along with her Montana Class 2 Teaching License from the University of Montana in 2017, and she is currently represented by the Radius Gallery in Missoula, MT.
+Ashley specializes in content creation, graphic design, web development, and operations management.

 Erin Montgomery, M.Ed.